The image factory: MTV, geography, and the industrial production of culture

 While the expansion of mass media penetration internationally has in many ways "freed" forms of cultural expression from their geographic confines, it has simultaneously consolidated and enclosed those places where such expressions are produced and engaged.
 On one hand, such places and landscapes, like MTV's spectacular Midtown Studio in Times Square, are the result of massive public and private investment and are built to form the logistics for more effectively and predictably captivating (or otherwise negotiate the surrender of) popular attention.
 On the other hand, those places are also the context for increasingly competitive, insecure, and intensified creative labor.
 The Image Factory demonstrates how it is geography, or rather the struggle to construct the spaces of cultural production and engagement, control who occupies them and what they do there (characterized by massive social surplus waiting at its gates) that defines contemporary media and the industrial production of culture.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rosati, Clayton F., "The image factory: MTV, geography, and the industrial production of culture" (2005).
-Geography - Dissertations.
-Paper 12.
+Geography and the Environment - Dissertations.
+12.